 Brushing and flossing are THE best ways to avoid oral health issues.
 And if you add mouthwash into your daily routine, you’re set for success!
 Mouthwash is an effective tool in the fight against tooth decay, gingivitis, as well as the promotion of healthy teeth and gums.
-And here at Sugar Fix Dental Loft, Dr. Jessica Emery is all about it!
+And here at Sugar Fix Dental Loft, Dr. Brittany Dickinson is all about it!
 Take a look below to see a few benefits of using mouthwash.

 Freshen Up That Breath